18.11 2024

 From 2019 and till November 6 2024 in the years leading up to the 75th anniversary

 Lára Sóley Jóhannsdóttir has held the position as managing director for the orchestra.
-Shortly after the interview with Klassisk bureau this summer in Iceland, Lára Sóley was appointed artistic director of Reykjavík Art Festival – a role she has taken on from November 6.
+Shortly after the interview with Klassisk bureau this summer in Iceland, Lára Sóley was appointed artistic director of Reykjavík Arts Festival – a role she has taken on from November 6.

 Now, Guðni Tómasson has taken on the role as managing director for the ISO.